Steelcase: History

 During the 1980s and 1990s, Steelcase was working closely with architects and interior designers to develop products as well the company's own workspace in Grand Rapids.
 The company's current headquarters were built in 1983 on 901 44th St. SE in Grand Rapids, Michigan.
 In 1989, Steelcase opened the pyramid-shaped Steelcase Inc. Corporate Development Center.
 The center contained ten research laboratories and workspaces meant to encourage interdisciplinary collaboration on product development.
 Steelcase vacated the Pyramid in 2010, and the Pyramid was sold to Switch (company) in 2016.
 In 1996, Steelcase became the majority stakeholder in design firm IDEO and the firm's CEO, David M. Kelley, became Steelcase's vice president of technical discovery and innovation.
 Steelcase sold its shares back to IDEO's managers starting in 2007.

 In 1996, Steelcase was found at fault in a patent infringement suit brought against them by Haworth, Inc., another furniture company.
 Steelcase was ordered to pay $211.5 million in damages and interest, thus ending a 17-year dispute with Haworth.

 Steelcase became a publicly traded company in 1998 under the symbol SCS.
 During the 2000s, Steelcase reorganized its workforce and began integrating modern technologies in its products.
 In 2000, the company opened Steelcase University, a center for ongoing employee development and learning.
 Steelcase's wood furniture plant in Caledonia, MI earned LEED certification in 2001, becoming the first plant to receive the certification.
 In 2002, Steelcase partnered with IBM to create BlueSpace, a "smart office" prototype designed using new office technologies.
 In 2010, Steelcase and IDEO launched new models for higher education classrooms called LearnLabs.

 In January 2016 the company recalled 12 models of Steelcase "Rocky" style swivel chairs manufactured between 2005 and 2015, due to fall hazard.

+In August 2025, HNI Corporation announced it would acquire Steelcase for $2.2 billion.